liamrisdon/chitter-challenge-public/README.md

 Need to add authentication/verification!
-Need to fix that when the page is refreshed, then the user is logged out Need to add styling!
+Need to fix that when the page is refreshed, then the user is logged out!
+Need to add styling!
+Need to test!